marceloo0/frontend_solides/README.md

 This app features all the latest tools and practices in mobile development!

 - ⚛️ **React Js** — A JavaScript library for building user interfaces
-- ⚛️ **TypeScript** — A lib that provides a way to create native apps for Android and iOS
 - 💹 **Node Js** — A web framework for Node Js

 ## Getting started